DevTae/StockToolsPreview/README.md

 - Overview
   - First, I have saved about `2367 stocks` and `9,952,847 daily datas` in file-system database from Korea market (KOSPI, KOSDAQ).
   - Second, I made a `saving of 72% previous processing time` in calculating Leading Span of Ichimoku about `a data set of 10 million`.
-(Calculating process is in [here](https://github.com/DevTae/StockDatabasePreview/blob/main/SegmentTreeAlgorithm.md))
   - Third, I use these datas **to make own buying/selling strategy**.
   - Finally, Here are many features in 'StockDatabase' projects.